surniaulula/wpsso/readme.txt

 * Twitter @username
 * YouTube Channel URL

-&gg; Provides an option to hide the preview of all Pro settings and features.
+&star; Provides an option to hide the preview of all Pro settings and features.

-&gg; *Fast and coded for performance*, WPSSO makes full use of all available caching techniques (persistent / non-persistent object and disk caching).
+&star; *Fast and coded for performance*, WPSSO makes full use of all available caching techniques (persistent / non-persistent object and disk caching).

-&gg; Loads only the PHP library files and object classes it needs, keeping it small, fast, light, and still able to support a wide range of 3rd party integration features.
+&star; Loads only the PHP library files and object classes it needs, keeping it small, fast, light, and still able to support a wide range of 3rd party integration features.

-&gg; Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).
+&star; Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).

-&gg; Additional (and optional) Free extension for WPSSO:
+&star; Additional (and optional) Free extension for WPSSO:

 * [WPSSO Mobile App Meta](https://wordpress.org/plugins/wpsso-am/) (Free version)
 * [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) (Free version)